| The fundamental purpose of higher education, it

 Teresa and Dorothy Day, and that decision has made all the difference.
 The past 23 years have been by far the most difficult

+and equally the happiest of my life.
 As I was preparing my remarks for this occasion I knew, of course, that Marquette University housed

 the Dorothy Day and Catholic Worker Movement papers, but it was not until I read a recent Marquette University publication